gaepdit/db-helper/Readme.md

 * `GetNullable(Of T)` converts a database value to a generic, useable .NET value, handling DBNull appropriately
 * `GetNullableDateTime` converts a database value to a nullable DateTime object, handling DBNull appropriately
 * `TvpSqlParameter(Of T)` converts an IEnumerable of type T to a structured, table-valued SqlParameter

+## Breaking change in version 2.0.0!

+*The `forceAddNullableParameters` parameter now defaults to `true`.*

+If this parameter is not set (or is manually set to `true`), then `DBNull.Value` will be sent for `SqlParameter`'s that evaluate to `Nothing`.
+To return to the default behavior of dropping such parameters, you must manually set `forceAddNullableParameters` to `false`.

 ## How can I help make it better?